-OT 614-HB The Psalms (3)
+OT 614-HB The Psalms (3-1T)

 An exegetical study of the Psalter with attention given to content, literary form, historical context and theological teaching.
 The students will be shown how the psalms can be used in the context of the church on both corporate and individual levels.
-HB course will also include a lab, 1 hour per week.